 Pulmonary fibrosing alveolitis may be treated with cyclophosphamide, either orally or in intravenous pulses.
 Pulmonary hypertension may require supplemental oxygen.
-Bosentan is effective in treating primary (idiopathic) pulmonary hypertension, as well as pulmonary hypertension associated with systemic sclerosis, and has demonstrated substantial clinical and hemodynamic improvement in patients with systemic sclerosis- associated pulmonary hypertension.
+Bosentan is effective in treating primary (idiopathic) pulmonary hypertension, as well as pulmonary hypertension associated with systemic and has demonstrated substantial clinical sclerosis, and hemodynamic sclerosis-associated patients with systemic improvement in pulmonary hypertension.
 Numerous newer agents are available to treat pulmonary hypertension or are currently being tested in open and randomized controlled trials.
 These newer agents include other endothelin receptor antagonists such as sitaxsentan and ambrisentan; prostaglandin derivatives such as epoprostenol, treprostinil, beraprost and iloprost; and phosphodiesterase type 5 (PDE-5) inhibitors such as sildenafil.
 Preliminary nonrandomized studies have also shown benefit from mycophenolate mofetil.